phetsims/xray-diffraction/doc/model.md

 ##  Crystal Lattice

 Atoms are arrayed on a 2D rectangular lattice.
-The lattice is centered at 0,0 and points are added symmetrically (up and down or left and right) up to a size of 20 Å. The top center atom is placed as the first element of the cystal lattice sites array as it is the point where the first light ray hits.
+The lattice is centered at 0,0 and points are added symmetrically (up and down or left and right) up to a size of 20 Å. The top center atom is placed as the first element of the crystal lattice sites array as it is the point where the first light ray hits.

 ## Light Rays (X-Rays)